Palaeognathae

 Nothocercus julius Bonaparte 1856

-Crypturus cinereus Illiger 1811
+Crypturus major Illiger 1811

 Tinamus soui Hermann 1783

-What about the Chaco Nothrua?
+What about the Chaco Nothura?

 Hayes et al. (2018) showed that there is no reason to consider the Chaco Nothura, Nothura chacoensis, distinct from the Spotted Nothura, Nothura maculosa.
 As a result, I now consider the Chaco Nothura to be a subspecies of the Spotted Nothura, Nothura maculosa.